jhu99/scbean/docs/source/tutorials/visgp_R_analysis.md

-# Analysis of VGP result in R
+# Analysis of VISGP result in R
 We mapped the expression pattern of the SV genes based on R language and some R software packages.